slateci/slate-client-server/README.md

 	cmake ..
 	make

-This should create the `slate-client` executable.
+This should create the `slate` executable.

 Usage
 =====

 Configuration
 -------------
-`slate-client` expects to read your SLATE access token from the file $HOME/.slate/token (which should have permissions set so that it is only readable by you), and the address at which to contact the SLATE API server from $HOME/.slate/endpoint.
+`slate` expects to read your SLATE access token from the file $HOME/.slate/token (which should have permissions set so that it is only readable by you), and the address at which to contact the SLATE API server from $HOME/.slate/endpoint.
 (Both of these sources of input can be overridden by environment variables and command line options if you so choose.)

 General
 -------